-Getting involved with cryptocurrency can be daunting, especially when it comes to all the crypto networks, exchanges, traders and brokers to think about.
-The truth is, the decision about all of these should be made around the individual and their own circumstances.
+Getting involved with cryptocurrency can be daunting, especially talking about all the crypto networks, exchanges, traders, and brokers.
+The truth is – all of them depend on the individual and their circumstances.

 Looking at crypto trading, specifically, this is ordinarily the first step to make when venturing into the crypto metaverse.
 It is also the most overlooked.
-Oftentimes an investor can make the mistake of buying and trading on the first app that they find – or the most convenient – believing them to be almost identical in how they run and what they offer.
+Sometimes the investor makes a mistake buying and trading on the first app` they find – or the most convenient – believing them to be almost identical in how they run and what they offer.

-But there are key differences between trading apps which should be considered.
-Some are optimum for beginners, others are good for experienced investors, funding, communities, efficiency, practicing trades, and so on.
-As mentioned before, it all comes down to the individual and what they are looking to gain.
+But there are fundamental differences between trading apps that are worth considering.
+Some are optimum for beginners, others are good for experienced investors, funding, communities, efficiency, practicing trades, etc. As mentioned, it all comes down to the individual and what they want to gain.

 What Does It Mean To Trade Cryptocurrency?

-To understand how to begin, it is first important to examine what it means to trade crypto.
-Trading crypto essentially means you are speculating on the potential price of a particular token, purchasing the crypto token on a trading app and then trading it for – hopefully – a higher price.
+First, it is necessary to examine what it means to trade crypto.
+Trading crypto essentially means speculating on the potential price of a distinct token, purchasing the crypto token on a trading app, and then trading it for – hopefully – a higher price.

 Take Bitcoin, for instance.
-When the whitepaper was created by Satoshi Nakamoto in 2009, it was worth $0.
+When Satoshi Nakamoto created the whitepaper in 2009, it was worth $0.
 You didn’t read that wrong.
-While Bitcoin was once worthless, it is now worth over $20,000 – and suspected to rise to over $200,000 by 2030 – meaning investors who purchased it at the beginning and hodl’d until today could trade Bitcoin for $20,000 more purely down to strategy alone.
+While Bitcoin was once worthless, it is now worth over $20,000 – and is suspected to rise to over $200,000 by 2030 – meaning investors who purchased it at the beginning and own it until today could trade Bitcoin for $20,000 more purely down to strategy alone.

 Although no coin is worthless right now, the same principles still apply.
-Many investors now trade cryptocurrency in the hope that the market will swing in their favour and leave them sitting on something far more valuable.
-Alternatively, there are other investors who will short-sell tokens if they believe the value will fall.
+Many investors now trade cryptocurrency, hoping the market will swing in their favor and leave them sitting on something far more valuable.
+Alternatively, other investors will short-sell tokens if they believe the value will fall.

 What Are Crypto Trading Apps?

-A crypto trading app is where the magic happens.
-Most apps are the place where you can buy, trade, send, receive, hold and invest all of your crypto assets.
-They are used by both beginner and advanced traders – although, as mentioned previously, some are better for one than the other.
-Most apps will allow you to trade with a credit or debit card, as well as bank, SEPA, wire or other methods.
+Crypto trading apps are where the magic happens.
+Most apps are where you can buy, trade, send, receive, hold, and invest all your crypto assets.
+They are used by both beginner and advanced traders – although, as mentioned previously, some are better for various purposes.
+Most apps will allow you to trade with a credit or debit card, as a bank, SEPA, wire, or other methods.

-As an investor, it is important to research these apps and decide which works best according to the individual.
-For instance, some will offer a way to invest and trade simply and cleanly but with high-interest rates.
-Others have a membership ecosystem, trading guides or investment strategies.
-Some have a wide range of crypto collections for a good price, others not so much.
+As an investor, it is vital to research these apps and decide which works best according to the individual.
+For instance, some offer a way to invest and trade simply and cleanly but with high-interest rates.
+Others have a membership ecosystem, trading guides, or investment strategies.
+Some have a wide range of crypto collections for a better price – others do not.

 For Beginners: Kraken

-Being one of the oldest crypto trading apps, Kraken has had a fair amount of time to update and forge itself into one of the best crypto trading apps on the market, especially when it comes to beginners.
+Being one of the oldest crypto trading apps, Kraken has had a fair amount of time to update and forge itself into one of the best crypto trading apps on the market, especially for beginners.
 It supports more than 120 crypto coins, with a high liquidity exchange and a simple user interface.

-The pricing and features also make it perfect for a novice who is dipping their toes into the water.
-For instance, the standard deposit on Kraken is $5, which means if you were to deposit an amount of $500, you would only have a 1% fee – although it should be noted higher fees should be expected if you are not using Kraken Pro.
+The pricing and features make it perfect for a novice dipping their toes into the water.
+For instance, the standard deposit on Kraken is $5, which means if you were to deposit an amount of $500, you would only have a 1% fee – although we should note higher fees – in case you are not using Kraken Pro.

 For Portfolio Builders: Coinbase

 Coinbase is a good option for both beginners and experts alike.
-It is easy to use, with a main website and mobile app, which makes buying, selling and exchanging cryptocurrencies smooth and efficient.
+It is easy to use, with a website and mobile app, which makes buying, selling, and exchanging cryptocurrencies smooth and efficient.

 For Experts: Moneta